mstksg/inCode/copy/entries/multimonad.md

 ~~~

 The `Monad` instance itself is actually interesting enough to write about.
 It
-all revolves `join`, where `join` takes a stream of streams and creates a
+all revolves around `join`, where `join` takes a stream of streams and creates
-stream *of the diagonals*.
-So it takes the first element of the first stream,
+a stream *of the diagonals*.
+So it takes the first element of the first
-the second element of the second stream, the third element of the third
+stream, the second element of the second stream, the third element of the third
 stream, etc.

 This is actually a special case of the `Monad` instance for all fixed-sized